OSU-NLP-Group/SeeActChromeExtension/README.md

 For a given task, almost all of the logs related to it will have been associated with its task id and will be automatically exported upon task termination (whether by task-completion, error, or user intervention) to a zip file in the downloads folder (along with screenshots and a few summary json files about the task).

-However, logs related to the options menu will only be accessible by clicking the "Export non-task-specific logs" button in the upper right corner of the side panel.
+However, logs related to the options menu will only be accessible by clicking the "Download misc logs" button near the bottom right corner of the side panel.

 Also, more troublesomely, a handful of the first logs that're conceptually/temporally related to a task and several of the last logs that're conceptually/temporally related to a task will not be associated with the task id and will not be exported in that task's zip file.
 These logs can be found based on timestamp in the "non-task-specific" logs export by clicking the "Export non-task-specific logs" button (in the upper right corner of the side panel) again a bit after the task ended.